wakatara/harsh/README.md

 ## No Colour option

 New from 0.8.22: if you are logging the output of `harsh log stat` and other features which contains colour codes, you can instead use `--no-color` flag via `harsh --no-color [command]` (or `harsh -n [command]`) to suppress colourized output.
-This is also very helpful in n/vim with the `:.! harsh -n log stats` command stanza to record harsh's output to n/vim's buffer (learned that from the feature requester!).
+This is also very helpful in n/vim with the `:.! harsh -n log stats` command stanza to record harsh's output to n/vim's buffer to augment your weekly, monthly, or daily tracking (learned that vim snippet from the feature requester!).

 Much like the above feature of accessing config and log files, you can alias `harsh -n` in your shell if you prefer to suppress all colour output coming from all harsh commands.